PaloAltoNetworks/multicloud-automation-lab/docs/02-build/deploy-gcp.rst

     $ ssh-keygen -t rsa -b 1024 -N '' -f ~/.ssh/lab_ssh_key

+.. note:: GCP has the ability to manage all of its own SSH keys and propagate
+          them automatically to projects and instances.
+However, the VM-Series is only able to make use of a single SSH key.
+Rather than leverage GCP's SSH key management process, we've created our own SSH key and configured Compute Engine to use our key exclusively.

 Create the Terraform variables
 ------------------------------
-Change into the AWS deployment directory.
+Change into the GCP deployment directory.

 .. code-block:: bash

-    $ cd ~/multicloud-automation-lab/deployment/aws
+    $ cd ~/multicloud-automation-lab/deployment/gcp

 In this directory you will find the three main files associated with a Terraform plan: ``main.tf``, ``variables.tf``, and ``outputs.tf``.
 View the